-A liability has been reported to reflect unsettled workers compensation claims.
-The workers compensation provision is based on an actuarial estimate of the outstanding liability as at 30 June 2021 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.
-The liability was calculated in accordance with AASB 137 as the present value of the expenditures expected to be required to settle obligations incurred as at 30 June 2021.
-No risk margin is included in this estimate.
+Accordingly, a liability has been reported to reflect unsettled workers compensation claims (statutory and additional compensation schemes).
+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2022 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.